snowdrop/spring-cloud-stream-binder-artemis/README.md

 ## Artemis address configuration

 For each configured destination Artemis address is created using default broker address settings.
-Following properties can be used to override them for addresses created by this binder assuming broker the user has management permissions.
+Following properties can be used to override them for addresses created by this binder assuming the user has management permissions.

 | Property | Description | Default value |
 | -------- | ----------- | ------------- |